ERGeorgiev/safety-heatmap/docs/database-discussion-requirements.md

 We need the latter, as such, we should go for No-SQL.
-Also, No-SQL is cheaper: https://weld.app/blog/sql-or-nosql-databases-which-one-is-best-for-storing-data-in-your-organisation "NoSQL databases often require less hardware and infrastructure than SQL databases" he lack of schema in No-SQL is also very flexible for expansion.
+Also, No-SQL is cheaper: https://weld.app/blog/sql-or-nosql-databases-which-one-is-best-for-storing-data-in-your-organisation "NoSQL databases often require less hardware and infrastructure than SQL databases" The lack of schema in No-SQL is also very flexible for expansion.

 **Our tech of choice**: No-SQL database, based also on the necessary and optional functions.